Nesma-Osama/Process-Scheduler-/README.md

  - NR :number of RR processors
-2- Then a line with one number represents the time slice for RR 3- Then a line for four integers :RTF,MaxW,Stl and the Fork probability 4- The a number represents the number of processes
+2- Then a line with one number represents the time slice for RR 3- Then a line for four integers :RTF,MaxW,Stl and the Fork probability 4- overheatProbability and overheatConst for overhead;

+5- The a number represents the number of processes
-5- The the input file contains M lines (one line for each process) sorted by arrival time in ascending order.each line has the following information:
+6- The the input file contains M lines (one line for each process) sorted by arrival time in ascending order.each line has the following information:
  - AT :Arrival time
  - PID:Process ID
  - CT :CPU time
  -N: Number of the time process requests I/O the I/O pair (IO_R,IO_D) :
     -  IO_R :For when the process requests the I/O
-    -  IO_D :For the time process will be in the BLK queue 6- The remaining lines for the Kill Signal  :
+    -  IO_D :For the time process will be in the BLK queue 7- The remaining lines for the Kill Signal  :
   - PID :For the process we want to kill
   - T   :The time we whant to kill this process